tarwn/lessthandot-hugo/blogs/content/posts/2016-11-25-csv-file-to-api-using-azure-functions-csvaas.md

   </p>
 </div>

 Now we need an API endpoint.
-Add an Operation, I chose to name my “latest”.
+Add an Operation, I chose to name my "latest".
 It will concatenate this value automatically on the base URL provided in the first setup screen (or you can choose to rewrite to a different URL).
 I'm going with the simple option of matching my Blob name to the path.

 <div id="attachment_4845" style="width: 810px" class="wp-caption alignnone">
   <a href="/wp-content/uploads/2016/11/APIM_4.jpg"><img src="/wp-content/uploads/2016/11/APIM_4.jpg" alt="Defining an API Operation" width="800" height="419" class="size-full wp-image-4845" srcset="/wp-content/uploads/2016/11/APIM_4.jpg 800w, /wp-content/uploads/2016/11/APIM_4-300x157.jpg 300w" sizes="(max-width: 800px) 100vw, 800px" /></a>